Homemade epoxy tables are becoming one of the more popular DIY home projects.

 If you are interested in creating an epoxy table, you will need the right ingredients and steps to make it happen – in addition to the right tools.

-This all starts with having enough workspace available to create the table that you want.
+This all starts with having enough workspace available to create your desired table.

 However, you will want to avoid windy conditions along with any rain or precipitation that might spoil your project.

-Choose a day that is warm with calm winds or work on the side of the house where the wind is blocked.
+Choose a warm day with calm winds or work on the side of the house where the wind is blocked.

 Just inside the garage with the door open is also ideal for most situations.